 Prohibited Transactions.
 A REIT will incur a 100% tax on the net income (including foreign currency gain) derived from any sale or other disposition of property, other than foreclosure property, that the REIT holds primarily for sale to customers in the ordinary course of a trade or business, unless the REIT qualifies for a safe harbor exception.
 We believe that none of our assets will be held primarily for sale to customers and that a sale of any of our assets will not be in the ordinary course of our business.
-Whether a REIT holds an asset "primarily for sale to customers in the ordinary course of a trade or business" depends, however, on the facts and circumstances in effect from time to time, including those related to a particular asset.
+Whether a REIT holds an asset "primarily for sale to customers in the ordinary course of a trade or business.
+Whether a none of our assets in the ordinary course of a trade or business.
+Whether a none of our business is the ordinary course of a trade or business.
+Whether a none of the ordinary course of a trade or business.
+Whether a none of the ordinary course of a trade or business.
+Whether a none of the ordinary course of a trade or business.
+Whether a none of the ordinary course of a trade or business.
+Whether a none of the ordinary course of a trade or business.
+Whether a none of the ordinary course of a trade or business.
+Whether a none of the ordinary course of a trade or business.
+Whether a none of the ordinary course of a trade or business.
+Whether a none of the ordinary course of a trade or business.
+Whether a none of the ordinary course of a trade or business.
+Whether a none of the ordinary course of a trade or business.
+Whether a none of the ordinary course of a trade or business.